IPO,brilla esordio Usa matricole cinesi internet Youku, Dangdang

-NEW YORK, 8 dicembre (Reuters) - Fanno faville nel primo giorno di quotazione a Wall Street le due matricole cinesi Youku.com YOKU.N - una spcie di Youtube di Pechino - e Dangdang Inc DANG.N, versione di Amazon.com (AMZN.O: Quotazione) per il Dragone.
+NEW YORK, 8 dicembre (Reuters) - Fanno faville nel primo giorno di quotazione a Wall Street le due matricole cinesi Youku.com YOKU.N - una spcie di Youtube di Pechino - e Dangdang Inc DANG.N, versione di Amazon.com (AMZN.O) per il Dragone.

 La scommessa degli investitori è che possano diventare i leader dei rispettivi nascenti mercati nazionali:s Youku ha aperto a 27 dollari in rialzo del 111%, ma alle 18,30 italiane arriva a +160% a 33,5 dollari, con massimo a 37.